the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 3
 ```

 But, if main() passes a string instead of an integer then the program still compiles because a string is type compatible with the expected empty interface, but at runtime the foo() function will panic when it tries to type assert the empty interface, which is a string to an int.
-The error mesage is very clear.
+The error message is very clear.

 ```
 func foo(v interface{}) {